Ali Bacher: Administrative career

 In 1981 Bacher had heart bypass surgery, then took up the job of leading Transvaal's newly professionalised cricket administration.
 He was made managing director of the South African Cricket Union in the late 1980s.

 Believing that apartheid would not end in his lifetime, and determined to maintain the vigour of South African cricket, he encouraged tours by "rebel" teams from Sri Lanka, England, West Indies and Australia during the 1980s.
 At the same time he recognised that South African cricket had no long-term future unless cricketers in the non-white communities were encouraged to develop their potential, and he organised mass coaching clinics and development programs in the black townships.

 When apartheid began to collapse in 1990, Bacher immediately set out to form one body to oversee all cricket in South Africa: he contacted Steve Tshwete, the head of the ANC's sports desk, to help get the parties to agree on a unified body.
 Tshwete soon forged an agreement and the two men became friends, travelling to London together in 1991 to successfully apply for South Africa's re-admission to the International Cricket Council.

 Bacher managed the South African team on its brief tour of India in 1991.
 He instigated cricket's first video-review system in 1992 and directed the planning for the 2003 Cricket World Cup.

 In 2005 he joined the board of the South African Rugby Union as the sponsors' representative.

+Honours

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Bacher was honoured among other cricketers such as Norman Gordon, Fred Susskind, Mandy Yachad and Dennis Gamsy.